Wild Child (Enya song)

 "Wild Child" is a single by Irish singer-songwriter Enya.
-It was released on 4 December 2001 as the second and final single from her fifth studio album, A Day Without Rain (2000).
+It was released on 19 March 2001 as the second and final single from her fifth studio album, A Day Without Rain (2000).

 Release

 In Germany, Japan, and Korea, the single was published only on Compact Disc; in the United Kingdom, it was also published on cassette.
 The B-side "Midnight Blue" was later reworked and included as the title track on Enya's 2008 studio album, And Winter Came ….

 Live performances

 Enya performed the song at the 2001 Japan Gold Disc Award, after receiving an award for Best International Pop Albums of the Year for A Day Without Rain.

 Covers and remixes

 Eurodance music duo CJ Crew recorded an uptempo dance mix of the song, which appeared on the compilation album Dancemania Speed 10 (2002).

+Phillip Presswood recorded a cover of Wild Child on his album ENYA.